 Sometimes, large corporations may hire specially trained persons, which are paid for finding the possible breaches in the security of a system.
 Then, trying to hack into the computer network, they will figure out which elements are vulnerable to potential attacks.
-Sometimes, hackers do this even without any offer - just reporting the company about the breaches they found.
+Sometimes, hackers do this without any offer - reporting to the company about the breaches they found.
 Then, with a 50/50 chance, they will be granted a certain sum of money or reported to the FBI for committing a cyberattack.

-How is it conducted?
+How is hacking conducted?

-What are hackers searching for, and why?
+What are hackers searching?

-Some of the hackers are not targeting malware injection or vandalism.
+Some hackers are not targeting malware injection or vandalism.
 Instead, these crooks are aimed at the sensitive data stored on the server - for personal use or sale.
 This category of hackers usually chooses servers as their primary targets since they can find much different information.
 After the successful hacking, a cyber burglar attempts to sell the data on the Darknet.
 Sometimes, attacks targeted on valuable data are complemented with malware injection - for an additional ransom payment.